High Quality Legal Representation By a Certified Family Law Specialist Who Has a Unique Understanding of Law Enforcement Needs

 A Restraining Order Can Cost Law Enforcement Officers Their Job

-Unfortunately, if the accused is a police officer, a restraining order can have a serious impact on their job, their life and their career.
-They may be prohibited from owning a weapon, they may need to live at a different residence and their job may even be called in to question, regardless of the situation which led to the restraining order being filed.
+Unfortunately, if the accused is a law enforcement officer, a Restraining Order can have a serious impact on their job, their life and their career.
+They may be prohibited from owning a weapon, they may need to live at a different residence and their job may even be called into question, regardless of the situation which led to the restraining order being filed.

 At the Law Offices of Nory R. Pascua, APC, I represent law enforcement officers and help them protect their right to do their jobs and maintain steady employment even during periods of disagreement in their family lives.
 As in all of my family law work, I will stand up proactively for your interests.

 Don’t Let a Domestic Violence Accusation Spiral Out of Control

 Disagreements between family members can quickly escalate, at home as well as in the legal system.
 All too often, an unfounded accusation of domestic violence can trigger a series of hurdles for law enforcement officers.
 First, you might lose access to use your service weapon while on duty; that, in turn, can temporarily or permanently deprive you of a steady income.
 Ironically, though, you may still be asked to pay attorney’s fees not just for yourself but for the person who has accused you of domestic violence in the first place.
 In this scenario, an accuser can simultaneously send you bills while also depriving you of the ability to pay them.

 Fortunately, the legal system does provide an opportunity for you to defend yourself and avoid this outcome.
 It’s crucial, in this situation, to work with a skilled and experienced attorney who will not waste your opportunity to clear your name and protect your job.